salsalabs/Engage_action_taker_spreadsheet/README.md

 Go will find all of the dependencies and install them.
 This may take a while.
 Be patient.

-#### Build the execucommale
+#### Build the executable
-The last step is to build the execucommale.
+The last step is to build the executable.
 Stay in the `bcractions` directory.
 Type this

 ```go install```